Withdrawal & Recovery

 Onset: Days 1 to 3.
 Peak: Week 1.
 Resolution: Week 2.

 THC directly stimulates hunger through CB1 receptor activation.
 Without it, your appetite drops below baseline temporarily.
 Food may taste bland or unappealing.
 Some people lose a few pounds during the first two weeks.
+For strategies, see appetite loss during weed withdrawal.

 This is one of the faster symptoms to resolve.
 Most people report appetite returning to normal by the end of week two.
 It may not snap back all at once.
 You might notice that you start getting hungry again but that the meals feel smaller or less satisfying for a few more days before fully normalizing.